KevinFocke/SudokuSolver/roadmap.md

 - Refactor initBoxMatrix (current implementation assumes a square box, should allow rectangles in preparation of snake sudoku)

-- Refactor initBoxList (current implementation assumes a sq)
+- Refactor initBoxList (current implementation assumes a square Box)

-- Refactor printMatrix to use sudoku struct

 - Refactor dataDimension; encapsulate within the sudoku.